-Sales leaders should verify they have content available to create traffic generation, generate leads, nurture opportunities, and close new clients.
+Sales leaders should verify that they have content available to generate traffic, generate leads, nurture opportunities, and close new clients.

-At the bare minimum, colo providers should be optimizing their websites, blogging, actively managing their content, publishing on social regularly, and investing in paid/sponsored placements.
+At the bare minimum, colo providers should optimize their websites, blogging, actively managing their content, publishing on social regularly, and investing in paid/sponsored placements.

 Colocation providers ready to take their business to the next level should use buyer personas, personalized and educational content, full-funnel revenue growth strategies and tools, SMART goals (specific, measurable, attainable, relevant, and time-bound), and continuous data-driven improvement to support their revenue goals.

 So, what exactly are buyer personas, full-funnel revenue growth strategies and tools, and SMART goals?
 How do colo providers apply data-driven improvement to support their revenue goals?

 Are you analyzing your competitive pricing and taking stock of your content assets?
 Are you staying ahead of other colo providers?
 Let us know in the comments below.